Thiruvali-Thirunagari: Legend

 The legends of all the eleven temples of Tirunangur are closely associated with each other.
-According to legend, the Hindu god Shiva started dancing in fury at this place after the death of his consort Sati during to the yajna (sacrifice) of Daksha.
+According to legend, the Hindu god Shiva started dancing in fury at this place after the death of his consort Sati during the yajna (sacrifice) of Daksha.
 Each time his lock of hair touched the ground, there were eleven other forms of Shiva who appeared.
 The celestial deities were worried that if the dance continues, it would result in decimation of entire creations.
 They prayed to Vishnu for help, who appeared at this place.
 On seeing Vishnu, Shiva's anger was reduced and he requested Vishnu to appear in eleven forms like he did.
 On his request, Vishnu appeared in eleven different forms at Tirunangur.
 The eleven places where Vishnu appeared are believed to be where the eleven temples in Tirunangur are located.
 It is believed that the celestial deities had an assembly here at the temple.
 It is also believed that sage Vasishtha is believed to have worshiped Vishnu at this temple.
 In another variant, Shiva requested Vishnu to appear in eleven different forms like him to control the eleven Shiva forms he created.